First thing that needs done is to remove the things that will be in the way like

 my compression tester in the spark plug hole and a bunch of adapters that was too much of a pain

-so I made this simple and compact model, I will keep the old setup for motors without a vacuum
+so I made this simple and compact model, I will keep the old setup for engines without a vacuum

 port.
 MORE ON PRESSURE TESTING HERE